 Exemption Expirations: There is now an expiration on the exemptions used on some of our products.
 These exemptions may be renewed by the EU Commission no earlier than 6 months before the expiration.

 CE Mark: Required for electronics that EO will import into the European Union directly.
 This does not impact our optical materials and products that are not considered electronics.
 If an item that you wish to purchase is not RoHS compliant, please contact one of our Product Support Specialists who can assist you in obtaining a RoHS compliant product for your application needs.
 To learn the current status of specific stock numbers and print a certificate for compliant stock numbers, use our RoHS Lookup Tool.
-For additional information regarding the RoHS status of our products and all other environmental product questions, please email [email protected]

 Another regulation we are continually working to comply with is REACH- Registration, Evaluation, Authorization and Restriction of Chemicals.
 REACH aims to protect both human health and the environment from the risks chemicals present.
 As the list of chemicals is updated several times a year, Edmund Optics is maintaining a database to continually work to meet this regulation.